rintathomas2027/CacheSim_Project_Team_11/lru/README.md

-Advantages of LRU (Least Recently Used) Replacement AlgorithM
+Advantages of LRU (Least Recently Used) Replacement Algorithm

 .Good Performance
 LRU removes the page that has not been used for the longest time.